Josh Jung Player Props: Rangers vs. Reds

 Josh Jung At The Plate

-- Jung is hitting .272 with three doubles, three home runs and six walks.
+- Jung is hitting .282 with three doubles, five home runs and six walks.

+- Among qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 98th, and he is 43rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.